catp3rson/web-assignment/README.md

 ```
 <i>Note: Remember to check the PHP version for compatible versions of the dependencies.</i>

-- Install PHPUnit and Selenium WebDriver as a project dependencies by running the following command (in the `project` folder):
+- Install PHPUnit and Selenium WebDriver as project dependencies by running the following command (in the `project` folder):
 ```
 composer update
 ```